jkrogager/VoigtFit/docs/documentation.rst

     convert the wavelength column from air to vacuum, and assign a spectral resolution of 40 km/s.

-  ``data  "norm_data/norm_2350-0052_vis.tab"  32.7  norm``
+  ``data  "norm_data/norm_2350-0052_vis.tab"  'lsf_file.dat'  norm  nsub=3``

-    This will load the data from the file named ‘norm_2350-0052_vis.tab’ in the directory ‘norm_data’ and assign a spectral resolution of 32.7 km/s.
+    This will load the data from the file named 'norm_2350-0052_vis.tab' in the directory ‘norm_data’ and assign a wavelength dependent line spread function as given in the file 'lsf_file.dat'.
-    The keyword ‘norm’ is present, so the data will be marked as normalized, and no interactive normalization will therefore pop up during data preparation.
+    The keyword `norm` is present, so the data will be marked as normalized, and no interactive normalization will therefore pop up during data preparation.
+    The keyword `nsub` is set to 3, stating that the kernels provided in the LSF file are subsampled by a factor of three relative to the data.

 Lines